Farmer shareholders vote in favour of Fonterra's planned revamp of capital structure - NZ Herald

 The current cap on the Fonterra Shareholders' Fund will remain in place as a cap.

-When Fonterra was formed in 2001, special legislation (DIRA) was passed to allow the country's two biggest co-operatives at the time, New Zealand Dairy Group and Kiwi Co-operative Dairies, along with the marketing and export agent the New Zealand Dairy Board, to merge.
+When Fonterra was formed in 2001, special legislation (DIRA) was passed to allow the country's two biggest co-operatives at the time, New Zealand Dairy Group and Kiwi Co-operative Dairies, along with marketing and export agent the New Zealand Dairy Board, to merge.

 In a letter to Fonterra's chair in November, Agriculture Minister Damien O'Connor expressed reservations about the proposal, saying he was not sure the proposal would deliver the best long-term outcomes for farmers or the dairy industry.

-He said he was particularly concerned that the current proposal risked creating diverging shareholders' interests between farmers with small shareholdings against those with larger ones.
+He said he was particularly concerned that the current proposal risked creating diverging shareholders' interests between farmers with small shareholdings and those with larger ones.

-"At this stage, it would be difficult for the government to support an amendment to DIRA to facilitate the proposals," O'Connor said.
+"At this stage, it would be difficult for the Government to support an amendment to DIRA to facilitate the proposals," O'Connor said.

 RNZ, Staff Reporter